slgrobotics/robots_bringup/Docs/Create1/README.md

 ### Create a Linux service for on-boot autostart

-With Dragger base (Arduino wheels driver), Laser Scanner and IMU ROS2 nodes tested, it is time to set up autostart on boot for hands-free operation.
+With turtle base (Arduino wheels driver), Laser Scanner and IMU ROS2 nodes tested, it is time to set up autostart on boot for hands-free operation.

 We need launch files (residing in this repository): https://github.com/slgrobotics/articubot_one/tree/main/launch